Making life easier on a low FODMAP IBS diet

 What if the low FODMAP diet doesn’t work for me?

-About 1 in 4 people will not respond to the Low FODMAP diet.
-Therefore, for best results, it is important to strictly follow the diet for 2-6 weeks as this will help determine whether you are responding.
-For people who don’t respond to the Low FODMAP diet then a more restrictive elimination diet may be considered.
+Most people do respond which makes it very important to follow the protocol correctly.
+For people who don’t respond to the Low FODMAP diet then a more restrictive elimination diet may be considered by our dietitian.